Tampa Divorce, Family, Criminal & More

 Domestic Violence Assistance

 Domestic Violence is exploding now due to the Stay at Home Orders issued throughout the United States.
 People who are not normally together all of the time are now together 24/7.
 In addition, the extreme emotional and economic stress resulting from this pandemic leads to more domestic violence in the home.
-Click for information on how to obtain transitional housing if you are experiencing domestic violence, as well as other helpful information.

 If you need help and support with a domestic violence issue, get to a safe place and contact the National Domestic Violence Hotline at 1-800-799-SAFE.
 You can also contact our office for help with a protective injunction.
 In an emergency, call 9-1-1.